jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's our own fault.

-We gave the levers of power in our schools, companies, bureaucracies, and hospitals to the same people that were giving us unhappy lives as customers and workers.
+We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same people that were giving us unhappy lives as customers and workers.
 That's why our society is shutting down during this coronavirus pandemic.

 Should we really have expected better?